pingcap/docs-cn/tiup/tiup-component-cluster-start.md

 > **Note:**
 >
-> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are restarted.
+> If the `-N, --node` option is specified at the same time, only the service nodes that match both the specifications of `-N, --node` and `-R, --role` are started.

 ### -h, --help